Kurt Schaffenberger: Early career

 While working for Binder's studio, which was located in Englewood, New Jersey, Schaffenberger took over an apartment from the local high school football coach, Vince Lombardi, who had yet to achieve success in the National Football League.

 During this time, Schaffenberger's work was also published by Prize, Street & Smith, and Pines.

 Schaffenberger served in the U.S. military during World War II, including a stint with the Office of Strategic Services, leaving the military with the rank of Master Sergeant.
+His knowledge of German allowed him to translate information from Allied spies behind Nazi lines for the OSS.

 Schaffenberger returned to the world of professional sequential art soon after war's end.
 He resumed his work for the Captain Marvel family of titles, and expanded his reach to an even more diverse group of publishing houses, including EC Comics, Gilberton, Premier Magazines, American Comics Group, and Marvel Comics.

 At Gilberton, Schaffenberger provided the interior art for Classics Illustrated No. 119, Soldiers of Fortune (May 1954).